WJZQ

-WJZQ (92.9 FM) is a 100,000-watt Cadillac, Michigan radio station broadcasting a hot adult contemporary format as Z93.
-It is owned by Ross Biederman's Midwestern Broadcasting, who also owns WTCM-AM/FM and WCCW-AM/FM, all in Traverse City, MI.
+WJZQ (92.9 FM "Z93") is a 100,000-watt radio station broadcasting a hot adult contemporary format from Cadillac, Michigan.
+It is owned by Midwestern Broadcasting, which also owns WTCM-AM/FM, WCCW-AM/FM, WKLT and others, all in Traverse City, MI.

 History

 Z93: The 90s to Now

 On January 25, 2023, WJZQ began teasing that "changes" would be coming, though continuing to play "Today's Best Hits... for now", hyping that the new "update" of Z93 would have its "world premiere" on February 1, at 9:29 A.M.
 At that time, WJZQ shifted to hot adult contemporary, keeping the "Z93" branding, while repositioning its playlist to add more music from the 1990s onward, with the new branding "Hits From the 90s to Now".
 The first song under the updated format was "Tearin' Up My Heart" by NSYNC.